DDoorriiaann/personal-website/README.md

 Hello and welcome !

-This is the webapp I use as my personal website, I hope you'll find something usefull for you or your projects.
+This is the webapp I use as my personal website, I hope you'll find something useful for you or your projects.

 Don't hesitate to contact me if you need some help/explanations.